 Reboots, revivals, and sequels are the name of the Hollywood game today, but Disney’s new streaming service, Disney+, is putting its own spin on the trend.
 Along with its extensive list of classic film and TV series (plus new additions to the Marvel and Star Wars universes), the streamer is revisiting an old favorite: “High School Musical.”
 The upcoming “High School Musical: The Musical: The Series,” premiering on Nov.
 12, will not continue the trilogy’s narrative but write an all-new one, giving both young viewers and nostalgic fans something to enjoy.
 Behind the cast full of young, triple-threat talent are Judy Taylor, Disney Channel’s longtime SVP of casting, and Julia Ashton, the show’s CD.
-Here, Taylor shares the process for finding new faces to fill the shoes of Zac Efron and Vanessa Hudgens—and what young talent should know before stepping into the audition room.
+Here, Taylor shares the process for finding new faces to fill the shoes of Zac Efron and Vanessa Hudgens—and what young talent should know before stepping into a Disney Channel show’s audition room.

 Describe the casting process for “High School Musical: The Musical: The Series.”